pnackp/pnackp/README.md

 </p>

 ---
-> Let’s connect and build something awesome together! 🚀
+> sorry for bad readme and gramma